kemitchell/square-one-forms/confidentiality-ip.md

 If the law allows, you agree to promptly notify the company of the nature of the requirement and the _Confidential Information_ affected.
 If practical, you agree to give notice quickly enough to give the company a practical chance to start a proceeding to protect the confidentiality of the _Confidential Information_.

-### Cooperate and Assist
+### Assistance

-On company request, you agree to cooperate with the company and provide reasonable assistance to the company in any proceeding to protect the confidentiality of _Confidential Information_.
-The company agrees to reimburse your reasonable out-of-pocket expenses of that cooperation and assistance.
+On company request, you agree to cooperate with and help the company in any proceeding to protect the confidentiality of _Confidential Information_.
+The company agrees to reimburse your necessary out-of-pocket expenses.

 ## Give Notice of Leaks